brunobeltran/multi_locus_analysis/doc/source/index.rst

 MLA is a collection of utilities for analyzing multi-locus particle-tracking data.

+Please see one of our various tutorials to get started analyzing diffusing particle trajectories, first passage times, MSDs, correlations, etc. and comparing these to established analytical diffusion theory.

 ..
-For a full tutorial on how to reproduce the figures from (Newman, Beltran, and Calhoon et. at.,  *in preparation*), see :ref:`Yeast Meiosis <burgess>`.
+TODO: For a full tutorial on how to reproduce the figures from (Newman, Beltran, and Calhoon et. at.,  *in preparation*), see :ref:`Yeast Meiosis <burgess>`.

-If you're not sure what you're looking for, try perusing :ref:`the plotting guide <plots>` to get an idea of what this module can do!
+..
+TODO: For a full tutorial on how to reproduce the figures from (Beltran,
+    MacPherson, Spakowitz, *in preparation*), see :ref:`the Waiting Times tutorial <finite_window>

 To compute MSDs, velocity correlations, and other time-dependent moments of the trajectory, see :ref:`Trajectory Statistics <stats>`.
 For computing waiting times—given a trajectory that can take multiple different states (such as "paired" and "unpaired")—see :ref:`Waiting Times
 <finite_window>`.
-For examples of common plots (especially
+For examples of comparing
-for viewing the output of :mod:`multi_locus_analysis.stats`) and their interpretations, see :ref:`Plotting <plots>`.
-For examples of comparing the analytical theory of (polymer) diffusions to the data, see :ref:`Analytical Theory <theory>`.
+the analytical theory of (polymer) diffusions to the data, see :ref:`Analytical Theory <theory>`.
+Custom plotting code used in the :ref:`theory <theory>` section is documented in our :ref:`plotting guide <plots>`, but for actual example plots, see the other tutorials.

 .. toctree::
     :maxdepth: 1